ianchan3/Climate-Change-Blog/README.md

 ## :fast_forward: **Icebox Features (Next Steps)**
-- Allow users to receive notifictions to their email once a new article is posted
+- Allow users to receive notifications to their email once a new article is posted
 - Allow users to share articles that the user liked or disliked by using the social media buttons on navigation bar
 - Have two types of users: regular users and admin users to monitor/manage the website